 NORML, the National Organization for the Reform of Marijuana Laws, is founded in 1970 as a nonprofit public-interest advocacy group whose mission is to end marijuana prohibition.

-May 1, 1971 - President Nixon Says He Will Not Legalize Marijuana Even If Shafer Commission Recommends It
+May 1, 1971 - Nixon Says He Will Not Legalize Marijuana Despite Shafer Commission

 President Nixon had a meeting with Elvis Presley, who sought to be appointed as a Federal Agent-at-Large in the US Bureau of Narcotics and Dangerous Drugs, in 1970.
 Source: National Archives and Records Administration (accessed Aug.
 31, 2011)